Stronger is better: brewers tap India thirst for potent beer

-Billed as the world's first fruit-flavoured strong beer in its May launch, Tuborg Booster Strong is one of several potent brews that Carlsberg and rivals SABMiller SAB.L, Anheuser-Busch Inbev (ABI.BR) and United Breweries (UBBW.NS) are rolling out to make inroads in a market dominated by whisky.
+Billed as the world's first fruit-flavoured strong beer in its May launch, Tuborg Booster Strong is one of several potent brews that Carlsberg and rivals SABMiller, Anheuser-Busch Inbev and United Breweries are rolling out to make inroads in a market dominated by whisky.

 Strong beer, with alcohol content of 5-8 percent, accounted for 83 percent of all beer sold in India last year, according to research firm Mintel, a figure industry players say is the biggest strong beer share of any major market.
 Brewers expect that to grow to 90 percent over the next three to five years.

-Mintel expects India's retail beer market, worth more than 200 billion rupees last year, to more than double by 2017 to 430 billion rupees, with volume growing 36 percent.
+Mintel expects India's retail beer market, worth more than 200 billion rupees ($3 billion) last year, to more than double by 2017 to 430 billion rupees, with volume growing 36 percent.

 "Indian consumers are looking for choices away from whisky and need products that not only give them more bang for their buck, but also have a macho image," said Subodh Marwah, Carlsberg India's marketing director.